neulab/explainaboard_web/README.md

       reports vulnerabilities.
 5. Setup dev environment for the backend
    1. Install `python` version >= 3.9.7 and create a venv or conda environment for this project
-   2. `pip install -r backend/src/gen/requirements.txt`
+   2. `pip install -r backend/requirements.txt -r backend/src/gen/requirements.txt`
    3. Create `backend/src/impl/.env` to store all environment variables.
 An example has been provided in `.env.example`.
 Contact the dev team to get the credentials for dev and prod environments.